StarryNimbus/BatteryIndicator/README.md

 # BatteryIndicator
 This BatteryIndicator Qt App demonstrates the the Model-View-Controller (MVC) pattern using Qt 6, Qml, CMake, and C++17,.
 The BatteryModel is the model.
 The QML is the view.
 And the BatteryController is the controller.
 This project simulates a battery draining over time and shows how to connect C++ models to a QML UI using Qt’s meta-object system.

 ## Overview
 BatteryIndicator is a minimal Qt application that:
 - Uses a BatteryModel as the data model (battery level state).
 - Uses QML for the UI (view).
-- Uses BatteryController for logic and timer updates (controller).
+- Uses BatteryController for timer updates (controller).
 - Logs battery state changes in the UI.
+- Allows the user to simulate battery draining rate using radio buttons

 ## Key Concepts Demonstrated
 - Qt signals & slots and timer-based updates
 - Qt properties exposed to QML via Q_PROPERTY
+- C++ enums exposed to QT/QML using qRegisterMetaType, qmlRegisterType, Q_DECLARE_METATYPE, and Q_ENUM
+- Q_INVOKABLE function (that toggles battery drain speed) hooked up to a button group consisting of radio buttons
 - C++ and QML integration
 - Qt 6 + CMake project structure
 - Clean, readable and minimal-dependency code